T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Discussion

+Note that we use this indicator as a relaxed measurement of the Hermitian symmetry of the transforms.

-To discuss the utility of the transformed tensor low-rank prior, we investigate two important indicators on the T$^2$LR-Net using a certain image from the test dataset of the OCMR dataset, i.e., the number of ($\sigma< \bm{\tau}_n$) and the Frobenius norm $\Vert \widetilde{\mathscr{T}_n} \circ \mathscr{T}_n(\tX_{n-1}) - \tX_{n-1} \Vert_F$ as shown in Fig.\ref{inner}.
-The $\sigma$ of the first one denotes the singular value of all the frontal slices of the transformed tensor $\mathscr{T}_n(\tX_{n-1} + \t{L}_{n-1})$ in (\ref{eq_zblock}) and $\bm{\tau}_n$ is the threshold of the SVT operator in the $n$th iteration module.
-This indicator, measuring the number of singular values that are less than the corresponding threshold and would be set to zero, shows the degree to which transformed tensor low-rank prior works.
-The second indicator is the invertibility constraint in the loss function (\ref{loss_func}) to measure the degree of the invertibility of the CNN-based transforms $\mathscr{T}_n$ and $\widetilde{\mathscr{T}_n}$ as a relaxed version of the Hermitian symmetry, and the smaller it is, the stronger the reversibility holds.
-Please note that the orange y-axis is backward.
-The figure shows that the transformed tensor low-rank prior is given more consideration at the first four iteration modules, due to the significant number of ($\sigma< \bm\tau_n$) and the relatively small Frobenius norm for the strong symmetric constraint, which is consistent with the Hermitian symmetric requirement of the transforms $\widetilde{\mathscr{T}_n}$ and $\mathscr{T}_n$ in the Equation (\ref{eq_zblock}).
-In the last eight iteration modules, the low-rank prior is no longer involved since the number of ($\sigma< \bm\tau_n$) equals 0, which indicates that the SVT operator in (\ref{eq_zblock}) is invalid and the transformed tensor low-rank block degenerates into a simple CNN to learn the implicit and complex prior beyond low rank to further improve the reconstruction performance, while the Frobenius norm of the transforms is increasing that the symmetric constraint is broken to release the learning ability of the CNN.
-Iteration modules in the middle utilize the hybrid information from both the low rank prior and the CNN-learned implicit prior.
+We evaluate these indicators using a test image from the OCMR dataset and plot their values across iteration modules in Figure \ref{inner}.
+Note that the blue y-axis regarding $\Phi_n$ in the figure is reversed.
+The value of indicator $\Phi_n$ is labeled on the corresponding curve.
+The two curves exhibit a remarkable degree of similarity.
+The results show that the T$^2$LR prior is given more emphasis in the first four iteration modules because of the significantly high $\Phi_n$ values.
+In contrast, $\operatorname{INV}_n$ values are relatively small, which is consistent with the Hermitian symmetric requirement of the transforms $\widetilde{\mathsf{T}_n}$ and $\mathsf{T}_n$ in the Equation \eqref{eq_zblock}.
+In the last eight iteration modules, the low-rank prior is no longer used since $\Phi_n$ becomes zero, which renders the singular value thresholding (SVT) operator in \eqref{eq_zblock} invalid.
+Consequently, the transformed tensor low-rank block degenerates into a cascade of two CNNs that learn implicit and complex priors beyond low rank to enhance the reconstruction performance.
+The increasing $\operatorname{INV}_n$ values imply that the symmetric relation between the two CNN-learned transforms is broken.
+The T$^2$LR-Net exploits the powerful learning capability of CNNs in the last iteration blocks.
+The iteration modules in the middle combine information from both the low-rank prior and the CNN-learned implicit prior to achieve the reconstruction.